Stand up for MIT

 MIT President Sally Kornbluth and the Institute's senior leadership are actively engaging in Washington, D.C., meeting with policymakers on both sides of the aisle to champion the importance of research, innovation, and education in sustaining American excellence.

 At home, to navigate this unsettled financial climate, all academic and administrative units have reduced their budgets and continue to abide by an ongoing hiring freeze.
-A number of academic departments have admitted fewer graduate students for the current year, and many are feeling the strain of projects that have been stopped or slowed due to changes in federal policy.
+Academic departments are feeling the strain of projects that have been stopped or slowed due to changes in federal policy, and the funding uncertainty has made departments across the Institute cautious about admitting new graduate students.
+As a result, outside of a few graduate programs that are still in the midst of admissions, our departments’ new enrollments for next year are down close to 20% from 2024 levels.

 The MIT community is working mind and hand to meet the moment, and Institute alumni and friends are an important part of the effort.